 How to Set Up Your Own Standard Ketogenic Diet

-Below are the necessary steps to take to calculate your energy needs and macronutrient intake on a standard ketogenic diet.
-The first calculation steps will give you your macronutrient needs assuming you follow a SKD.
+Below are the necessary steps to calculate your energy needs and macronutrient intake on a standard ketogenic diet.
+The first calculation steps will give you your macronutrient needs assuming you follow an SKD.

 As a starting point for the majority of individuals looking to lose weight, a 500-calorie deficit per day will suffice.
 However, there is no preset cookie-cutter calorie intake for fat loss, nor is there one for people looking to build lean mass.

 Inevitably, you will have to adjust your nutrient intake values higher or lower, depending on your rate of fat loss (muscle gain).
 Note that your calorie intake will fluctuate from day to day if you decide to use a CKD or TKD.